mickfuzz/phd4/_posts/other/conferences/2024-11-final-review-and-tepa.md

   csl-style: harvard-manchester-metropolitan-university # pre-fill the style
 layout: post
 categories: other
-title: Final review including  TEPA blogpost - Mick Chesterman
+title: Final review commentary - Mick Chesterman
 ---

-## Final review commentary

-The objectives of this commentary at final review stage is to describe my progress in PhD writing process, to introduce the two draft chapters which are included as appendices, and finally to frame the thesis in a wider discussion of the relevance to communities and my career plans.
+This commentary addresses final review objectives and frame the thesis in a wider discussion of the relevance to communities and my career plans.

-My research questions have remained relatively stable since the last review and my supervisors have helped me align them to the chapter structure of the thesis.

-1. What contradictions arose in participation in this research’s game coding processes and how were they addressed?
-2. How can game design patterns support the development of computational fluency in novices?
-3. How can learners build agency in an evolving community of game makers?

 <!-- Percentage completion of each thesis chapter